The ABC's of Letter Writing

 The ABC's of Letter Writing / Z = Zip Code

-The Z-stamp is all about the zip code.
-We decided on 20002 because it's the zip code for the National Postal Museum in Washington, D.C.
+The Z-stamp is all about the zip code, and 20002 is the zip code for the National Postal Museum in Washington, D.C.

 In 1963, in an effort to streamline delivery across the United States, the zip code was introduced.
 A massive campaign was launched to encourage people to add the five-digit code to mailing addresses.
 Mr. Zip was introduced to build awareness, appearing in advertisements, on products, and in comics.